What is UI/UX Design? Difference between UI and UX Design

 - Emerging Technologies: Innovations in AR/VR, AI, and IoT call for specialized UI/UX design skills.

 Overall, choosing a career in UI/UX design and web development offers a blend of creativity, technical challenge, career prospects, and the opportunity to positively impact users’ experiences on the web.
-Whether you’re driven by innovation, problem-solving, or the desire to create user-friendly digital solutions, this career path can be fulfilling and dynamic.
+This career track can be rewarding and inspiring if you love innovation, problem solving or want to make digital solutions that are friendly to and utilize for users.

 UI/UX Industry Trend